THU-WingTecher/DeepConstr/README.md

 # Number of trained tf apis:  258
 # Number of trained torch apis:  843
 ```
-By default, is set to `/DeepConstr/data/records`.

 #### Coverage Comparison Experiment
 > [!NOTE]
 > For this step, you need first download PyTorch and TensorFlow and compile them
 > Or you can pull our docker containor(Work in Progress)

 We have four baselines for conducting experiments.
 Additionally, approximately 700 operators (programs) require testing for PyTorch and 150 operators for TensorFlow.
 Given that each operator needs to be tested for 15 minutes, completing the experiment will be time-intensive.
 To expedite the process, we recommend using the `exp.parallel` argument to enable multiple threads during the experiment.
-The experiment results will be saved at the folder specified in `exp.save_dir`.
+The experiment results will be saved in the folder specified by `exp.save_dir`.

 ##### for PyTorch